pal-robotics/custom_end_effector/README.md

 # Custom End Effector
 This repository contains a set of prepared packages and files which can be used to integrate a custom end-effector to a TIAGo robot.
-Once thw apropriate modifications are made, deploy all three packages to the robot and select `custom` for the end effector type on the Web Commander.
+Once the apropriate modifications are made, deploy all three packages to the robot and select `custom` for the end effector type on the Web Commander.

 ## Packages
 This repository is comprised of three different packages, which conatin a wrapper for the URDF description of the end-effector, configuration files and MoveIt configuration for the new configuration.